tg-sec/dvna/Task_Report/docs/static_analysis.md

 ### [SonarQube](https://www.sonarqube.org/)

 SonarQube is a commercial static analysis tool with a community version with restricted features.
-I used this [Medium article](https://medium.com/@rosaniline/setup-sonarqube-with-jenkins-declarative-pipeline-75bccdc9075f) to utilise SonarQube with Jenkins and Docker:
+I used this [Medium article](https://medium.com/@rosaniline/setup-sonarqube-with-jenkins-declarative-pipeline-75bccdc9075f) to utilize SonarQube with Jenkins and Docker:

 * To start the SonarQube server for analysis I used SonarQube's docker image, as it seemed more convenient than an installed setup unlike all the other tools I used which had a very simple installation procedure, and ran it with the following command: